Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    go

 Note that since the source would be a point source, we have excluded the short baselines by uvrange='>1.5km'.
-This is followed by an ``applycal``, applying the calibration to all the channels of calibrators.
+This is followed by an ``applycal``, applying the calibration to all the channels of the calibrators only.

 .. code-block::